nirajp82/IdentityAccessManagement_IAM/Quiz/05_machine_to_machine_m2m_and_workload_identity.md

 > **A:** The Managed Identity token can only be requested by pinging a specific, non-routable local IP address (`169.254.169.254`).
 This IP address is intercepted by the physical Azure Hypervisor hosting your VM or App Service.
 A hacker sitting in a coffee shop in another country cannot ping that IP address.
 Furthermore, the token it returns is only valid for a specific resource (like Azure SQL or Key Vault) and expires automatically in about 60 minutes.

+**Q: What is the exact boundary for using SPIFFE/mTLS versus Cloud Workload Identity (AWS IAM / Azure Managed Identities)?**

+> **A:** It entirely depends on **who owns the server receiving the request.**
+> * **Use SPIFFE / mTLS when you own BOTH the client and the server.** If your custom `.NET Thumbnail Maker` is calling your custom `.NET Storage API`, you control the code on both ends.
+You can easily configure the receiving web server (Kestrel) to intercept the connection, read the SPIFFE X.509 certificate, and validate its "DNA" (the SAN URI).
+> * **Use Cloud Workload Identity when you own the client, but the Cloud Provider owns the server.** If your app needs to talk to a Managed Service like AWS S3, AWS DynamoDB, or Azure Key Vault, you cannot rewrite Amazon or Microsoft's internal code to make them accept your custom SPIFFE certificate.
+Instead, you use Identity Federation to temporarily adopt *their* native credentials (IAM Roles or Entra ID tokens) to securely cross their proprietary borders.
+>
+>
 ---